HibberdLab/transrate/_src/getting_started.md

 ## Using reference proteins as evidence

-You can compare your assembly to a reference set of proteins from a related species.
-You need your assembly in FASTA format and the reference proteins in FASTA amino acid format.
+You can compare your assembly to a reference set of proteins or transcripts from a related species.
+You need your assembly and the reference sequences in FASTA format.

 For example if you have the assembly in the file `transcripts.fa` and the reference in the file `reference.fa`: